Dragonball Evolution

-Dragonball Evolution is a 2009 American science fantasy martial arts film directed by James Wong, produced by Stephen Chow, and written by Ben Ramsey.
-It is based on the Japanese Dragon Ball manga series created by Akira Toriyama, and stars Justin Chatwin, Emmy Rossum, James Marsters, Jamie Chung, Chow Yun-fat, Joon Park, and Eriko Tamura.
-In Dragonball Evolution, the young Goku reveals his past and sets out to fight the evil alien warlord Lord Piccolo who wishes to gain the powerful Dragon Balls and use them to take over Earth.
+Dragonball Evolution is a 2009 superhero film based on the 1984–95 manga series Dragon Ball by Akira Toriyama.
+Directed by James Wong from a screenplay by Ben Ramsey, and produced by Stephen Chow, it stars Justin Chatwin, Emmy Rossum, James Marsters, Jamie Chung, Chow Yun-fat, Joon Park, and Eriko Tamura.
+In the film, the teenager Goku reveals his past and sets out to fight the evil namekian alien warlord Demon King Piccolo who wishes to gain the powerful Dragon Balls and use them to take over Earth.

-The film began development in 2002 and was distributed by 20th Century Fox.
-It is the first official live-action adaptation of the Dragon Ball series.
-It is also the first and only Dragon Ball film not to be involved with Toei and Funimation.
-Dragonball Evolution was released in Japan and several other Asian countries on March 13, 2009, and in the United States on April 10, 2009.

-The film was both a financial and critical failure.
-It received negative reviews by both critics and fans, particularly for its script, cast, and unfaithfulness to the source material.
-Additionally, it performed poorly at the box office, grossing only $9.4 million in North America and a worldwide total of $58.2 million against a budget of $30 million.
-The film was meant to be the first of a series, though all subsequent films were canceled.
-It is often referred to as one of the worst films of all time.
-The film has been accused of whitewashing and has had a negative effect on future anime-to-cinema adaptations, due to its poor casting, lack of loyalty to the source material, and failure at the box office.
+Dragonball Evolution was released in Japan and several other Asian countries on March 13, 2009, and in the United States on April 10.
+It grossed $56.5 million worldwide against a production budget of $30 million and was considered a box-office disappointment.
+The film received generally negative reviews from critics.
+Dragonball Evolution was intended to be the first of a series, though its reception caused Fox to cancel all subsequent films.
+The film has been accused of whitewashing and has had a negative effect on future anime-to-cinema adaptations, due to its casting, lack of loyalty to the source material, and failure at the box office.

 Plot

-Two thousand years ago, the Namek King Piccolo came to Earth and wreaked havoc.
+Two thousand years ago, the Namekian Demon King Piccolo came to Earth and wreaked havoc.
 Seven mystics were able to seal Piccolo away using a powerful enchantment called the Mafuba.
-However, he breaks free in present day, and with his ninja-like henchwoman Mai, begins searching for the seven Dragonballs, killing anyone in his path.
+However, he breaks free in present-day and, with his ninja-like henchwoman Mai, begins searching for the seven Dragonballs, killing anyone in his path.

 On his eighteenth birthday, martial artist and high school senior Goku is given the four-star Dragonball by his Grandpa Gohan.
 Returning home from a party hosted by his crush Chi-Chi, Goku finds his home destroyed by Piccolo, who was looking for the Dragonball.
 Before he dies, Gohan tells Goku to seek out martial arts guru Master Roshi, who has another one of the Dragonballs.

 Goku then meets Bulma of the Capsule Corporation, who has invented a device that locates the Dragonballs.
 Goku offers Bulma protection in exchange for helping him find Roshi.
 After finding him in Paozu City, Roshi joins their search and begins helping Goku master his ki.
 During their search for another Dragonball, they fall into a trap set by the desert bandit Yamcha, whom Roshi convinces to join them by promising some of the royalties for Bulma's invention.
 Together, they fight off an ambush by Mai and obtain the next Dragonball.